 Use dictionaries and encyclopedias to find authoritative definitions, critical perspectives of major historians and useful bibliographies.

-- Dictionary of homophobia: a global history of gay and lesbian experience
+- The dictionary of homophobia: a global history of gay and lesbian experience

 - Encyclopedia of gender and society